jurassix/web-embed-lab/docs/EXPERIMENT_DEVELOPMENT.md

 ### Create reusable page formulas

-Once you've captured a target site then you'll want to create a "page formula" which is sort of a "freeze-dried" version of the target site that can be tested by the WEL without directly connecting to the target site.
+Once you've captured a target site then you'll want to create a "page formula" which is sort of a freeze-dried version of the target site that can be tested by the WEL without directly connecting to the target site.

-Page formulas hold all of the HTML, CSS, Javascript, and image files of the target site and all of the information needed to load those assets into a test page.
+Page formulas hold all of the HTML, CSS, Javascript, and media files of the target site and all of the information needed to load those assets into a test page.

 ### Write test probes